atedeg/mdm/docs/_docs/devops-techniques/ci.md

 ## Pipeline optimizations

-In order to cut down on our GitHub Action minutes usage we parallelized different steps that could be performed independently.
+In order to cut down the time required for the CI to complete (which was roughly 10 minutes), we parallelized different steps that could be performed independently.
-The resulting pipeline has 5 independent jobs: the three quality assurance commands we described earlier (`scalafmt`, `scalafix`, `wartremover`) are no longer executed sequentially; the remaining two jobs are responsible for the unit testing and site build.
+The resulting pipeline has five independent jobs: the three quality assurance commands we described earlier (`scalafmt`, `scalafix`, `wartremover`) are no longer executed sequentially; the remaining two jobs are responsible for the unit testing and site build.